morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v1.3 - Delete SubFormations and Formations

+Select a SubFormation/Formation and press delete

+Removes SubFormation/Formation and all relevant data

 ## v1.2 - Delete Play

 Select a play and press delete